-Good grooming will help your dog look and feel his best.
+Good grooming will help your dog look and feel their best.
 Routine grooming sessions also allow you to examine your dog’s coat, teeth, eyes, ears, and nails for signs of problems.
-How often you need to groom your dog depends on his size, breed, and type of coat.
+How often you need to groom your dog depends on their size, breed, and type of coat.

 Several brushing sessions a week will keep the average dog neat and clean; daily attention is even better.
 Brush all the way down to the skin, letting the massaging action stimulate blood circulation and loosen and remove flakes of dandruff.